s3dman/OpenGL-Test/temp.md

 - line a thsi is pretty cool
-- line b thsi is pretty cool
+- line b thsi is not super cool
 - line c thsi is pretty cool
-- line d this is pretty cool
+- line d aint sed cool